Elico-Corp/odoo-addons/account_invoice_report/README.rst

 Invoice Report
 ==============

-This modules introduces a new invoice report format.
+This modules introduces a new set of reports format.

 Installation
 ============